smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics/index.md

     });
 ```

-For WebEngine apps, the resulting `index.html` may look something like this:
+## Configuring the WebEngine App HTML File
+For WebEngine apps, there are slight modifications for integrating the library, such as importing the manifest file and passing it into the `LifecycleConfig.loadManifest` method.
+Additionally, since the data for the connection information is part of the URL query, the `WebSocketClientConfig` class requires no arguments, and the library will read the URL query values instead.
+The resulting `index.html` may look something like this as a result:

 ```html
 <html>